Mostly Sunny With a High Near 71

 Today

-Scattered showers and thunderstorms, mainly before 4pm.
+A 30 percent chance of showers and thunderstorms, mainly after 3pm.
+Some of the storms could produce heavy rain.
 Mostly sunny, with a high near 71.
-Light and variable wind becoming west 8 to 13 mph in the morning.
-Winds could gust as high as 20 mph.
-Chance of precipitation is 30%.
+East wind 10 to 13 mph.

 Tonight

-Isolated showers and thunderstorms before midnight.
+A 30 percent chance of showers and thunderstorms, mainly before 11pm.
+Some of the storms could produce heavy rain.
 Mostly cloudy, with a low around 49.
-East wind 7 to 11 mph.
-Chance of precipitation is 20%.
+East wind 6 to 11 mph.

 Monday

-A slight chance of showers, then a chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 72.
-East wind 6 to 11 mph becoming south in the afternoon.
-Chance of precipitation is 40%.
+A 40 percent chance of showers and thunderstorms, mainly after noon.
+Some of the storms could produce heavy rain.
+Mostly cloudy, with a high near 64.
+East northeast wind 7 to 11 mph becoming south in the afternoon.

 Monday Night

 A 30 percent chance of showers and thunderstorms, mainly before midnight.
-Mostly cloudy, with a low around 48.
-Southeast wind 7 to 14 mph becoming southwest after midnight.
-Winds could gust as high as 20 mph.
+Mostly cloudy, with a low around 46.
+Northeast wind 5 to 10 mph becoming southwest after midnight.

 Tuesday

 A chance of showers, then showers likely and possibly a thunderstorm after noon.
-Partly sunny, with a high near 69.
-West wind 7 to 13 mph, with gusts as high as 20 mph.
+Partly sunny, with a high near 66.
+South southeast wind 6 to 9 mph becoming west northwest in the morning.
 Chance of precipitation is 60%.

 Tuesday Night

-A 30 percent chance of showers and thunderstorms before midnight.
+A 20 percent chance of showers and thunderstorms before midnight.
 Mostly cloudy, with a low around 48.
+Southwest wind 7 to 10 mph.

 Wednesday

 A 50 percent chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 70.
-Breezy.
+Mostly sunny, with a high near 70.
+Breezy, with a west wind 9 to 14 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 30 mph.

 Wednesday Night

-A 20 percent chance of showers before midnight.
+A 20 percent chance of showers and thunderstorms before midnight.
 Partly cloudy, with a low around 47.
 Breezy.

 Thursday

-A chance of showers.
-Mostly sunny, with a high near 70.
+A slight chance of showers, then a chance of showers and thunderstorms after noon.
+Mostly sunny, with a high near 71.
 Breezy.
+Chance of precipitation is 40%.

 Friday

-A slight chance of showers.
-Sunny, with a high near 72.
+A slight chance of showers and thunderstorms.
+Sunny, with a high near 74.
 Breezy.

 Whatever the weather, have a wonderful day!